The Power of Art Public Artworks, Coral Springs and Parkland, FL

 In the weeks following the shooting at Marjory Stoneman Douglas High School, the Cities of Coral Springs and Parkland, Florida applied to Bloomberg Philanthropies’ Public Art Challenge – an initiative that provides U.S. mayors the opportunity to receive a grant of up to $1 million in funding for temporary public art projects that address a civic issue impacting their communities.
 The two cities, whose residents together make up the student body at MSD, were seeking ways to help their residents respond to the tragedy and hoping that public art could aid in the community’s healing from this horrific event.

-The team contacted Via Partnership for assistance in developing the proposal and completing the grant application.
-Via worked with the team, which includes staff from both cities and the Coral Springs Museum of Art, to develop a winning proposal, inspired by Healing with Art, the art therapy program begun by the Museum in the immediate aftermath of the shooting.
-“Inspiring Community Healing After Gun Violence: The Power of Art” is a curated series of five large-scale temporary public art installations designed to be created with the community and provide a variety of opportunities for people of all ages and backgrounds to participate in socially engaged public programming and cathartic experiences.
+Via worked with staff from both cities and the Coral Springs Museum of Art to develop a winning proposal, inspired by Healing with Art, the art therapy program begun by the Museum in the immediate aftermath of the shooting.
+“Inspiring Community Healing After Gun Violence: The Power of Art” is a curated series of five large-scale temporary public art installations.
+The artworks are all designed to be created with the community and provide a variety of opportunities for people of all ages and backgrounds to participate in socially engaged public programming and cathartic experiences.

-The team’s proposal “Inspiring Community Healing After Gun Violence: The Power of Art” was selected from more than 200 applicants as a winner of the 2018 Bloomberg Philanthropies Public Art Challenge.
-Via is now continuing to work with the team to realize the projects including, coordinating with artists on continued development of their concepts and working with the team to further develop the community engagement opportunities and workshops.
+Via is continuing to work with the Cities and the Museum to realize the projects, including coordinating with artists on continued development of their concepts and working with the team to further develop community engagement opportunities and workshops.